 "Strength does not come from physical capacity.
 It comes from an indomitable will."
 Mahatma Gandhi

 Will is what we use to make things happen.
-It is a resource that is extremely powerful and dynamic, and that we can use to create change in a variety of ways.
+It is a resource that can be extremely powerful and dynamic, and that we can use to create change in a variety of ways.
 As well as being a basic function of human existence the concept of will is inextricably linked to leadership and the personal choices we make.
-There are various types of Will, each with their own strengths and qualitities:
+At WYSE we explored various types of Will, each with their own strengths and qualities:

 Strong Will: Strong focus, forge straight ahead;